Senate Democrat Rips Republicans’ ‘Blind Loyalty’ To Donald Trump, Says Americans ‘Should Be Scared’

-While President Donald Trump faces increased scrutiny over his July 25 phone call in which Democrats claim he pressured the Ukrainian president to essentially provide political ammo against former vice president Joe Biden, a number of Congressional Democrats are blasting Republicans for defending the president.
+While President Donald Trump faces increased scrutiny over his July 25 phone call in which Democrats claim he pressured the Ukrainian president to essentially provide political ammo against former Vice President Joe Biden, a number of Congressional Democrats are blasting Republicans for defending the president.

 According to Politico, one of the latest politicians to take a swing at the GOP concerning the Ukraine issue is Democratic Sen. Chris Murphy, who on Sunday in an appearance on Meet The Press slammed Republicans for affording Trump a level of blind loyalty Murphy believes he doesn’t deserve.